alexa/ask-cli/docs/concepts/Deployer-CFN-Deployer.md

 1. Declare the parameters
 2. Modify the template to use the parameters

+Optionally, when including `SkillClientId` and `SkillClientSecret` parameters, the value of these parameters is directly retrieved from SMAPI based on the skill ID.

 Here you can see we are declaring `ProjectName`, `Environment`, `UserTableName` as string types.

 In the CF template we: